-Similar to how cycling can relieve stress, endorphins, the ‘feel good hormones’, are released during physical exercises, leading to a feeling of mild elation.
-This absolutely boosts people’s happiness and dwindles anxiety and depression.
+Similar to how cycling can relieve stress, endorphins, the ‘feel good hormones’, are released during physical exercises.
+This leads to a feeling of mild elation and absolutely boosts people’s happiness and dwindles anxiety and depression.

 Raise self-confidence and boost brainpower

 As you observe yourself getting better and fitter after riding sessions, you prove to yourself that you can unlock challenges.
-This simple achievement can give bike riders a sense of satisfaction and self-worth.
-For example, finally conquering that hill you’ve never been able to get to the top of, or beating a personal best in time or distance.
+Simply, this achievement can give bike riders a sense of satisfaction and self-worth.
+For example, finally conquering that hill you’ve never been able to get to the top of or beating a personal best in time or distance.

-Cycling outdoors, similar to partaking in other physical activities outside, has been found in a study to associate with increased energy and greater feelings of vitality, which can lead to a sharper mind.
+Cycling outdoors, similar to partaking in other physical activities outside, has been found in a study to associate with increased energy and greater feelings of vitality.
+This can lead to a sharper mind.
 Accordingly, several mental diseases such as dementia, Alzheimer and cognitive decline in older people can improve when adults participate in physical activities.

 Free your soul from the traffic jam

 Admittedly, being stuck for hours in the metal boxes that are cars in the middle of the urban jungle could be the worst for your mental wellbeing.
-Traffic congestion wastes your time, which may lead to frustration; and if this condition is prolonged, daily drivers will be likely affected with all the disturbing stress and anxiety.
+Traffic congestion wastes your time, which may lead to frustration.
+Worse still, if this condition is prolonged, daily drivers will be likely affected with all the disturbing stress and anxiety.